Thanksgiving with Craft in America

 CRAFT OF THE DINNER TABLE – Get ready for Turkey Day by browsing our Objects Galleries engaging the connections between craft and the art of food!

 Food was a motivational font for craft from its earliest origins.
 Objects have facilitated and elevated the act of cooking and consumption throughout history, from woven baskets to clay storage jars, blown glass vessels and metal utensils.
 The Craft in America Center took on this subject through our exhibition series called Good Enough to Eat.
-Take a look at these online image galleries to see works from the exhibitions:
+Take a look at the works from the exhibitions: